jrsteensen/OpenHornet-Software/docs/SoftwareManual.md

 Before you upload anything, please check if your sketch compiles in your Arduino editor.
 If it does, check if doxygen compiles with your local doxygen installation.

-Once those local tests are successfully, upload your sketch to the [OpenHornet Sandbox](https://balzreber.github.io/OpenHornetSandbox/) and see if the [travis-ci](http://www.ravis-ci.org) tests are successful.
-If they are, your sketch is ready to be uploaded to the [main repo](https://github.com/jrsteensen/OpenHornet).
+Once those local tests are successfully, open a PR to the OpenHornet-Software repo's develop branch and see if the CI/Doxygen tests are successful.
+If they are, then request your PR to be reviewed.

-(The OpenHornet Sandbox should be seen as an extension of local testing.
-Be aware that this is only a Sandbox.
-Code will not persist there and can be removed at any time.)

-You can get access to the OpenHornet Sandbox by asking Balse (Balse#3320 on Discord).

 ## Github Actions
 Github Actions is a continuous integration testing engine.
 It is connected with the OpenHornet Github repository.
 When a Pull request is opened or merged, Github Actions will checkout the git repo and attempt to compile the code.
 If the code compiles successfully and there where no errors detected, it automatically updates the Doxygen documentation and uploads it back to the repo.

 ## Git Submodules
 The OpenHornet software projects makes use of [git submodules](https://github.blog/2016-02-01-working-with-submodules/) to include and link to other software libraries which are used in Arduino sketches to provide additional functionality.
 Most git frontends and tools support git submodules although options differ between each.